-- Batteries/electronics - see our Small Electricals web page
+Batteries/electronics - see our Small Electricals web page

     Food waste is collected every week in Mole Valley at the same time as your waste or recycling collections.
 From the week commencing 18 May, all food waste bins will be emptied using a separate collection vehicle.
 This means it is important to keep your food caddy out until 4pm on your day of collection to ensure it is emptied.

     MVDC also has a weekly kerbside collection service for small electrical items.

     MVDC runs a fortnightly garden waste collection service which offers residents an easy and convenient way to recycle all year round.

-MVDC offers a bulky waste collection service for bulky household items, rubble and plasterboard.
+    MVDC offers a bulky waste collection service for bulky household items.

     Textiles and Electrical items